rexresearch

 encounter alien beings and suffer near death experience when

 suffering epileptic fits.
-At no time did Affolter make mention of
+At no time did Affolter make mention

-to conclude that sufferer’s seizure experiences follow
+possible to conclude that sufferer’s seizure experiences follow

 expectations based upon their personal beliefs.
 A Christian, for